Tomshiii/ahk/Support Files/readme.md

 # info
 This directory is here simply to *assist* other scripts.

-- `\Hotkey Replacer` is a script designed to replace hotkeys in a new release of `My Scripts.ahk` with the users adjusted copies, as well as swap over KSA values
 - `\Icons` contains all the icon files for all my scripts
 - `\images` contains any images scripts use in them (eg. for a gui)
 - `\ImageSearch` contains all `.png` files for any `ImageSearch` used within any of my scripts
 - `\qmk keyboard images` contains all the files I use to make little cutouts for my secondary keyboard
+- `\Release Assets` is a folder containing all scripts necessary for the user to have a clean installation experience of my repo
 - `\Secondary Keyboard Files` contains all files I need to make my secondary keyboard work within my workflow
 - `\shortcuts` contains all shortcut files I use within scripts
 - `Fkeys used.xlsx` is an excel file keeping track of where `Fkeys` beyond `F12` are being used